MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-log-collection.md

 Automatic log collection uses a new Support Bridge Service resource provider in Azure Stack.
 The service is resilient to Storage Spaces Direct and Software Defined Networking (SDN) failures.

-This topic covers how to configure log collection and resolve any errors you might see.
+This topic covers how to configure log collection, see which logs have been collected, and resolve possible errors.

 <!--- RP info came from the video.
 What else should we say in the intro?
 Should we mention the new resource provider? can we add how the resiliency helps here?--->